cloudnativedevops/blog/content/posts/Dawn of DevOps.md

 No. Some things still benefit from being centralized.
 It doesn't make sense for each application or service team to have its own way of detecting and communicating about production incidents, for example, or its own ticketing system, or deployment tools.
 DevOps is about speeding up development teams, not slowing them down with unnecessary and redundant work.

 There still needs to be a strong central team building and supporting the DevOps ecosystem in which all the other teams operate.
 We like the name _Developer Productivity Engineering_ (DPE) for this.
-DPE teams do whatever's necessary to help developers do their work better and faster: operating infrastructure, building tools, busting problems.
+DPE teams do whatever's necessary to help developers do their work better and faster: operating infrastructure, building tools, solving problems.

 ## Show me the money